 “Dang foxes again!”
 She grumbled, almost tripping over herself as she grabbed the long rifle she kept behind the bar door, and a handful of shells from the box on the shelf beside it.

 She was already late.
-The fox would be gleefully snapping the necks of her fattest hens, before it took them back to it’s summer larder somewhere on the prairie.
+The fox would be gleefully snapping the necks of her fattest hens, before it took them back to its summer larder somewhere on the prairie.

 Anna hopped the fence and ran across the yard, tearing around the house as she hollered, hoping to scare it away.